How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-You’ve edited the perfect video, picked a trending sound, and scheduled your TikTok to go live during peak hours - but now you need to find it again.
-Whether you spotted a last-minute typo in the caption or a massive news story just broke that makes your video feel out of touch, knowing how to access your scheduled posts is essential.
+You’ve edited the perfect video, picked a trending sound, and scheduled your TikTok to go live during peak hours, but now you need to find it again.
+Whether you spotted a last-minute typo in the caption or a major news story just broke that makes your video feel outdated, knowing how to access your scheduled posts is essential.
 This guide will walk you through exactly where to find, view, and manage your scheduled TikTok videos, covering the native desktop method and clarifying the limitations of the mobile app.

 Scheduling content is a fantastic way to maintain a consistent posting cadence, but creation is only half the battle.
 A true "set it and forget it" mentality can be risky in the fast-paced world of social media.
 Here are a few common reasons you’ll inevitably need to revisit a post before it goes live: